 Sponsored by the Athens Journal of Sports

-The Sports, Leisure & Recreation Unit of ATINER is organizing a Stream on “Kinesiology as An Academic Discipline” as part of the 15th Annual International Conference on Kinesiology and Exercise Sciences, 29-31 July & 1 August 2019, Athens, Greece sponsored by the Athens Journal of Sports.
+The Sports, Leisure & Recreation Unit of ATINER is organizing a Stream on “Kinesiology as An Academic Discipline” as part of the 15th Annual International Conference on Sport & Exercise Science, 29-31 July & 1 August 2019, Athens, Greece sponsored by the Athens Journal of Sports.

 In several universities, Kinesiology is an established mainstream undergraduate program, producing graduates that pursue advanced degrees within the sub-specialties that constitute its foundation or in related fields.
 As a consequence of the rich and varied pedagogical pathways within the general curriculum of Kinesiology programs, graduates are often disparate members of epistemic communities with incongruent skills and career goals.
 The lack of homogeneity and specificity among graduates not only inhibits the establishment of a clear and concise statement of core competencies among graduates but adds to the confusion in the broader external community of the role of Kinesiologists as healthcare providers.

 Despite the best intentions of those who have gone before us, most health professionals and many academics do not understand the discipline of Kinesiology nor the potential role for Kinesiologists within the cadre of healthcare providers.
 By bringing together scholars with views and experiences about how best to introduce the discipline of Kinesiology in the undergraduate curriculum we may strengthen its relative importance within health jurisdictions and increase recognition of its scope of practice and core competencies across health professions and academic disciplines.